section-engineering-education/engineering-education/content/articles/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/index.md

 Hit the play button, and the newly added todo should be printed on the right pane.

 ### Conclusion
-In this guide, we have learned how you can set up a Diesel ORM and use it with an ideal Rust application.
+In this guide, we have learned how to set up a Diesel ORM and use it with an ideal Rust application.
 We focused on PostgreSQL as the ideal database.
 You can go ahead and try using different databases to model your queries using the Diesel ORM.